cleifwork/GCONNECT/docs/README.md

 - Phone must have available service (signal)
 - Phone must have SMS credits (load for texting)
 - Phone must be connected to the internet always (Data or WiFi)
-- Phone is recommended to have separate GCash account (not a must)
+- Phone is recommended to have separate GCash account (OPTIONAL)
 - Phone must be able to receive GCash | Maya push notification
-- Phone must be running Android 9 and up (recommended)
+- Phone must be running Android 9 and up (RECOMMENDED)
 ```
 > [!NOTE]
 > What is _**'Push Notification'**_ ?